 Subverted, after a number of years, with Dario Argento's Three Mothers trilogy.
 Suspiria was produced in 1977, and the sequel, Inferno, followed in 1980.
 The third film was to have immediately followed Inferno but wound up in Development Hell due to Inferno’s delayed release and mixed critical response in the United States.
 The trilogy was finally completed with Mother of Tears in 2007.

 The Punisher is a unique example, as different filmmakers have tried (to date) three times to start a series, and in all three cases have failed.
 The Punisher (1989) starred Dolph Lundgren as Frank Castle and focused heavily on the Yakuza, and went Direct-to-Video in the States.
 The Punisher (2004) reboot starred Thomas Jane as Castle, and adapted the "Welcome Back, Frank" storyline, but was panned by reviewers who said it was boring, and a sequel hook (where Frank intends to drive to New York) never panned out.
+Although it has become a cult favorite.
 The series was rebooted once again with Punisher: War Zone (part of the then newly-launched Marvel Knights film franchise) an intended sequel that became a second reboot, and cast Ray Stevenson as a much more gritty, morose version of the character — with plenty of nods to the comics and R-rated violence to boot.
 War Zone received middling reviews and bombed at the theaters, scuttling any plans for future installments.
 In October 2011, Fox announced that it would try to adapt the franchise for a television series, which ended up going nowhere and got shelved a year later.
 In the end, the rights to the character ended up reverting back to Marvel.
 It remains to be seen what Marvel plans to do with the Punisher.

 In his review of Nintendo Power, The Angry Video Game Nerd notes a contest to appear as an extra in The Mask 2; the 1994 laserdisc commentary with director Chuck Russell (ported over to the DVD releases) also mentions plans for a sequel.
 But because star Jim Carrey decided to move on, no sequel was made until Son of the Mask over a decade later, and it has only vague connections to the original.